This post contains affiliate links. Read the full disclosure here

 11. Start a Virtual Assistant Business

 Internet marketing is booming, so is the demand for virtual assistants (VAs).
-And you could never go wrong with a VA business if you like what VAs do!
+And you could never go wrong with a VA business if you like providing support to business owners.

 If you’re an organized person with good attention to detail, a self-starter, and willing to learn, a virtual assisting business could make one of the most lucrative stay at home moms business ideas for you!